wdbo/webdocbook/INSTALL.md

 To allow DocBook to work on your web-server, you need the following environment:

--   a webserver running a Linux/UNIX operating system,
+-   a web-server running a Linux/UNIX operating system,
 -   your requests must be handled by [Apache 2](http://httpd.apache.org/) (or, at least, `.htaccess` files must be activated)
 -   [PHP 5.3.0](http://php.net/) or higher.